JoshuaEricsonCalPoly/JoshuaEricsonCalPoly/README.md

+Currently Working on adapting this Olympic Venue Monitor to be a Campus Makerspaces Map for the Cal Poly Digital Projects Lab!

 # LA 2028 Olympic Venue Monitor

 An interactive web map built with **ArcGIS JavaScript SDK 4.29** (ESM) that plots all 20 confirmed venues for the Los Angeles 2028 Summer Olympics, with real-time search, venue details, and live area demographics powered by Esri GeoEnrichment.